doubleedesign/doublee-theme-starter-kit-blocks/README.md

 ### File structure and approach

-Custom blocks are built using [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/).
-I use the [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/) feature along with custom code as needed to create and manage custom blocks, much like I did with Flexible Content in my [classic starterkit](https://github.com/doubleedesign/doublee-theme-starter-kit).
+Custom blocks are built using  along with custom code as needed to create and manage custom blocks, much like I did with Flexible Content in my [classic starterkit](https://github.com/doubleedesign/doublee-theme-starter-kit).

-Block output is done the PHP-based way.
-This allows me to reuse more of my pre-existing code, and I think will be more easily transferable when I eventually write a Vue or React-based version of this theme.
+Block output is done the PHP-based way, using [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/)'s [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/) feature under the hood to handle using the same files in the editor and on the front end.
+While I am leaning on ACF to handle rendering, I'm leaning towards using inner blocks (particularly setting up default blocks and limiting allowed blocks) where possible for a more intuitive editing experience than having all data in ACF fields.
+(Big thanks to Michael LaRoy for his article [WordPress ACF Blocks with block.json and InnerBlocks](https://www.michaellroy.com/blog/using-advanced-custom-fields-pro-blocks-without-the-gutenberg-editor) which helped me a lot with this.)

 A lot of core blocks are disabled in favour of custom blocks.

-Custom blocks must be located in `blocks/custom`, and their names must use the namespace `custom/` for them to be found as expected automatically.
+These must be located in `blocks/custom`, and their names must use the namespace `custom/` for them to be found as expected automatically.

 ### Block skeleton generator